bjouhier/i-json/README.md

 var parser = ijson.createParser();

-// update the parser with the next piece of JSON text.
+// update the parser with the next piece of JSON buffer.
-// This call will typically be issued from a 'data' event handler parser.update(jsonChunk);
+// This call will typically be issued from a 'data' event handler
+// Note: jsonChunk must be a buffer, not a string parser.update(jsonChunk);

 // retrieve the result